matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *reference hash* of an event covers the essential fields of an event,
 including content hashes.
-It is used for event identifiers in room versions 3 and
+It is used for event identifiers in some room versions.
-higher.
-It is calculated as follows.
+See the `room version specification`_ for more information.
+It is calculated as
+follows.

 1. The event is put through the redaction algorithm.